-When planning my trip to Paris on the bus heading to Paris, click here to know more about that adventure, I envisioned doing a little bit of everything.
-Everything as in having delicious baguettes for breakfast by the Seine, go to a french cuisine cooking class where we’ll cook lunch, walk through museums and parks then off to do some shopping and last but not least have a cocktail on some wonderful rooftop overlooking the Paris skyline.
+When planning my trip to Paris on the bus heading to Paris, I envisioned doing a little bit of everything.
+Everything as in having delicious baguettes for breakfast by the Seine, go to a French cuisine cooking class where we’ll cook lunch, walk through museums and parks then off to do some shopping and last but not least have a cocktail on some wonderful rooftop overlooking the Paris skyline.
 That’s a lot for a 3 days Paris Itinerary.
 What I actually ended up doing is far more perfect, actually doable and has left me with the perfect Paris Combo, if you ask me, Skylines, Shopping and Culture.

 If you’re going to go to one museum in Paris might as well make it the most famous one; The Louvre; The home of the woman that supposedly follows you with her eyes.
 Obviously I am talking about the famous painting the Mona Lisa by Leonardo da Vinci.
 Honestly seeing her is indeed quite a moment in one’s life at least it was in mine, maybe that’s because I have been so close but so far so many times enabling the tension to build up.
 When the moment is finally there you’d normally want to take in the beauty of the painting and carefully dissect it, however due to her being so popular you only have a few minutes to do so along with a group of about 20ish people trying to take a picture of her and with her.
 For me that kind of dampens the mood of looking at art even though La Gioconda is well worth a visit, it really is an impeccable painting.
 I guess the set up of seeing her belongs to the ‘’live in the moment’’ category instead of taking pictures to have for later.